LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 In the previous section, when checking the status, the top line was ``On branch main``.
 The main branch is the *default branch* of the repository.
-Many programmers keep the live version of their code in the master branch.
+Many programmers keep the live version of their code in the main branch.
 For that reason, major work should be done in a new branch, so it doesn't impact the live software.